Spirituality & Service

 Led by Dance Instructor, Ms. Eleanor Bunker, liturgical dancers enhances our liturgies by expressing prayer through motion.
 The dancers lead the procession in and out of mass as well as participate in parts of the Mass.

-The Big Onion takes place over the summer at Dominican Academy.
+The Big Onion: This intensive service experience takes place over the summer at Dominican Academy.
 Our students and students from Dominican high schools in Akron, Memphis, and New Orleans spend a week doing service and exploring the role of the Dominican Pillars – community, prayer, study and just actions – in their own lives.
 Each day, students go to service sites throughout the city where they encounter those living on the margins.
 This opportunity allows our students to respond to Christ's call to use their gifts and talents in service to others.